-In Materials I, II, and III, you will collect and learn American and multicultural folk songs, singing games, and dances that support the musical elements and scope and sequence studied Pedagogy I, II, and III.
-You will learn the historical, cultural, and ethnomusicological principles of folk song analysis and performance.
-Each year, you will collect and analyze new songs, warm ups, and partwork, culminating as your final thesis project.
-The final thesis project is an online, Kodály-inspired song index and retrieval database system that organizes your hand-selected materials for the teaching of musical elements (based on the needs of your students).
-Each year, you will attend an Annual Folk Dance Night, and study accompaniment techniques on folk instruments including Appalachian dulcimer (I), recorder (II), acoustic guitar (II), and ukulele (III).
-Students will need to bring their own folk instruments, a personal laptop, and should have basic knowledge Sibelius or Finale in order to notate and transcribe folk songs.
+In Materials I, II, and III, you will study, memorize, and learn a wide variety of songs, singing games, and dances that support the musical elements and scope and sequence studied Pedagogy I, II, and III.
+You will learn the historical, cultural, and ethnomusicological principles of song analysis and performance.
+Each year, you will organize, study, and analyze new songs, warm ups, and partwork.
+This retrieval system is required by OAKE and serves as the final thesis project for the Master of Education in Kodály Music Education degree.
+At AKI, you will create an online, Kodály-inspired song index and retrieval database system that organizes your hand-selected materials for the teaching of musical elements (based on the needs of your students).
+Each year, you will attend an Annual Dance Night, and study accompaniment techniques on string instruments including Appalachian dulcimer (I), recorder (II), acoustic guitar (II), and ukulele (III).
+Students will need to bring their own folk instruments, a personal laptop, and should have basic knowledge Sibelius, Finale, or other notational software in order to notate and transcribe songs.

 In Pedagogy I, II, and III, you will develop an understanding of the sequential, child-developmental approach to Kodály-inspired music education.
 You will be introduced to the philosophy of Zoltán Kodály, and learn how to apply those practices in your teaching and your lesson and curriculum planning.
 Teachers will learn to scope and sequence musical elements and repertoire and assessments for beginner, intermediate, and advanced musicians (K-5, or MS/HS), developing modifications, differentiation strategies, and engaging activities to meet their students’ needs.
-The use of American and multicultural folk songs will lead children to musical literacy through in-tune singing, aural discrimination, rhythm skills (via movement), solfa, and beat-function rhythm syllables, forming the foundations of music notation and reading.
+The use of wide variety of songs and musical experiences will lead children to musical literacy through in-tune singing, aural discrimination, rhythm skills (via movement), solfa, and beat-function rhythm syllables, forming the foundations of music notation and reading.